 Beyond Perfect: Bodies, Barbie, and Boardrooms

-Even if we don’t talk about bodies explicitly in business, we compete with and through them.
-They are the vehicles that carry our minds through life.
-And yet many very successful people skew towards the more accepted beauty standards.
+Even if we don’t explicitly discuss bodies in business, we compete with and through them.
+Many very successful business people and politicians tend to skew towards the more accepted beauty standards.
 The directionality is unclear — do they get rewarded for looking the part, or do they work hard to look the part to get rewarded as a result?

-Our bodies gives us credibility, choices, and often act as gatekeepers for many of life’s opportunities.
+Our bodies give us credibility, choices, and often act as gatekeepers for many of life’s opportunities.

 This “worthiness” also translates into economic terms.
 “Myriad studies find that overweight or obese women are paid less,” reported an Economist piece on “The Economics of Thinness.”
 The wage premium for getting a master’s degree is around 18%, only 1.8 times the premium a woman could, in theory, earn by losing around 30kg.